Ismail Marzuki: Biography

 Marzuki was born in Kwitang, Jakarta (formerly known as Batavia) to a wealthy Betawi family.
 His father Marzuki owned an automobile repair shop, and played the rebana; his mother died while giving birth to him.
 From a young age Marzuki enjoyed music, listening to songs repeatedly on the family's gramophone and learning to play the rebana, ukulele, and guitar.

 Marzuki studied at an elementary school for Native Indonesians, the HIS (Hollandsch Inlandsche School) in Menteng; he later attended the Dutch-language middle school MULO (Meer Uitgebreid Lager Onderwijs) on Mendjangan Street (now Kwini I Street) in Jakarta.
 He became fluent in Indonesian, English, and Dutch.
 He also studied religion at Unwanul Wustha Madrasah.
 However, he did not study music formally, instead learning by himself.

 In 1931, he wrote his first song, "O Sarinah", which was about a suffering people.
 During his career he wrote between 202 and 204 songs.
 Among his most famous compositions are "Halo, Halo Bandung, "Rayuan Pulau Kelapa" (1944, Solace on Coconut Island), "Gugur Bunga di Taman Bakti" (1945, The Fallen Flower in Bakti Garden), and "Selendang Sutera" (1946, A Coil of Silk).

 Marzuki started his music career by joining the Lief Java Orchestra by the mid 1930s.
 During this time he performed regularly with the group at Studio Orkes NIROM II in Tegalega, Bandung, as part of the NIROM (Nederlandsch-Indische Radio-omroepmaatschappij) station's Eastern Programme.
 Sometime around 1937 the group left NIROM and joined the rival station VORO (Vereeniging voor Oostersche Radio Omroep), playing live every Saturday.
-Afterwards he led the Jakarta Studio Orchestra, the Bandung Studio Orchestra, and later the Hoso Kanri Kyoku orchestra during Japanese occupation of Indonesia.
+Afterwards he led the Jakarta Studio Orchestra, the Bandung Studio Orchestra, and later the Hoso Kanri Kyoku orchestra during the Japanese occupation of the Dutch East Indies.

 In 1957 he wrote his last song, "Inikah Bahagia" (Is This Happiness).
 He died at 14:00 on 25 May 1958 in his house in Tanah Abang, Jakarta.
 He is buried in Karet Bivak Cemetery.